evtodorov/Orange-Drum-Explorer/README.md

 ### Using CMake

-To Build only the demo:
+To build only the demo:
 ```
 cmake . -Bbuild
 cd build